GVR Report cover North America And Europe eHealth Market Size, Share & Trends Report

 Report Overview

-The use of electronic health records and e-prescriptions has expanded in recent years and is expected to continue to grow in the coming years.
-These systems rely on interoperable digital platforms to allow the interchange of health operations, and such data is likely to move across borders in the future to improve healthcare administration.
+The use of electronic health records and e-prescriptions has expanded in recent years and is anticipated to continue to grow in the coming years.
+These systems rely on interoperable digital platforms that allow the interchange of health operations, and such data is likely to move across borders in the future to improve healthcare administration.
 For instance, Americans who have flown to India for a vacation receive all their healthcare paperwork and drug prescriptions at an Indian pharmacy.
 Furthermore, the medical tourism business will benefit from this.

 Product Insights

-The health information system (HIS) segment held the largest revenue share of over 35.0% in 2021 and is anticipated to witness lucrative growth over the forecast period.
+In terms of product, the health information system (HIS) segment held the largest revenue share of over 35.0% in 2022.
 The growing adoption of technologically advanced healthcare services is aiding the sector.
-Various IT firms and healthcare institutions have recently increased their collaboration to focus on producing high-utility services and solutions for better-individualized care, data storage efficiency, and data analytics efficacy.
-Furthermore, the increased usage of EHR systems is expected to drive the market in the forecast period.
-In January 2020, NXGN Management, LLC announced the formation of an exclusive relationship with Doctible.
-This agreement will help Doctible link its service with the NextGen Office cloud-based EHR and Practice Management (PM) systems to help small companies maintain loyalty, encourage growth and provide better patient care.
+Various IT firms and healthcare institutions have recently increased their collaboration to focus on producing high-utility services and solutions for better individualized care, data storage efficiency, and data analytics efficacy.
+Furthermore, the increased usage of EHR systems is expected to drive the market growth in the forecast period.
+NXGN Management, LLC announced the establishment of a joint venture with Doctible in January 2020.
+By integrating Doctible's service with NextGen Office's cloud-based EHR and practice management (PM) platforms, this agreement is expected to support small businesses in retaining clients, promoting expansion, and delivering superior patient care.

 End-use Insights

 Implementing home-based eHealth software is one method for providing more sustainable treatment for these patients.
 Such services, in collaboration with healthcare providers, enable patients to take a more active role as value-creating co-producers of their treatment.
-Furthermore, healthcare professionals play an important role in value creation, but there is little known about value development in eHealth, particularly from their perspective.
+Furthermore, healthcare professionals play an important role in value creation: however, there is little known about value development in eHealth, particularly from their perspective.
 As a result, the goal of this study was to gain a better understanding of how an eHealth application could serve as a value-creating resource from the standpoint of healthcare providers.

 Regional Insights